pkosiec/mongo-seeding/README.md

     ```

  ### Samples
- Take a look at [samples repository](https://github.com/pkosiec/mongo-seeding-samples) to see Mongo Seeding in action!
+ Take a look at [samples repository](https://github.com/pkosiec/mongo-seeding-samples) to see how to define data structure properly!